Cognitive Behaviour Therapy

 Say you were in a social situation where you are feeling anxious and then start putting a lot of pressure on yourself and thinking ‘I want them to accept me' or 'I must get on with them', it’s likely you will get even more anxious.
 Then you can become quite stressed and upset about going to social events and even stop yourself meeting people.
 If this carries on it may affect your eating and sleeping, and it could also lead to some psychosomatic symptoms – such as headaches or tightness in the chest when you get really anxious.

 If these issues persist it can lead you into a negative cycle.
-The way you’re thinking, for example, that you must get on with people, the stress and the physical feelings, and also behaving in a way that doesn’t deal with the situation, can lead to a sense of increasing pressure and things getting even more difficult.
-This can then feel like being trapped on a treadmill, where no matter how hard you try, more and more things are working against you.
+The way you’re thinking that you must get on with people for example, the stress and the physical feelings, and also behaving in a way that doesn’t deal with the situation, can lead to a sense of increasing pressure and things getting more difficult.
+This can sometimes feel like being trapped on a treadmill, where you're trying to get off, but finding it hard to do just that.

 The aim of CBT is not so much to understand and emphasise what appears to be the obvious link between the social situation and the consequences such as feeling anxious and depressed, avoiding social situations and even not eating and sleeping properly.
-But more about what you bring to the situation, your thinking that sees the situation in a problematic or negative way, or what can be called a 'catastrophising' view of the world: ‘I must get them to like me’ or 'They don't like me' can become, ‘I'm not likable’ and finally, 'I’m useless’ or something similar on the same theme.
+But more about what you bring to the situation, your thinking that sees it in a problematic or negative way, or what is sometimes called a 'catastrophising' way of viewing the world: ‘I must get them to like me’ or 'They don't like me' can become, ‘I'm not likable’ and finally, 'I’m useless’ or something similar on the same theme.